 Let's break this awesome ability down.
-25 Speed greatly hastens your Rebel troops, and the extra tenacity helps wards off detrimental effects.
+25 Speed greatly hastens your Rebel troops, and the extra tenacity helps ward off detrimental effects.
 Those bonuses by themselves would be great, but then Ackbar lets his team call a Rebel Assist whenever an ability that isn't an attack is used (such as heals, buffs, and non-damaging debuffs).
 Note that the ability to trigger the assist doesn't have to come from a Rebel, though the assist will always be a Rebel ally.
 Ackbar himself has two Specials that aren't attacks, letting him make great use of Rebel Coordination.
 Combine him with Rebel characters like Princess Leia and Stormtrooper Han to assemble a nimble, resistant, assist-calling A team.
-Just watch out for Leaders who can demolish Rebels like..
+Just watch out for Leaders who can demolish Rebels like ...

 1. Emperor Palpatine

 Emperor of the Galactic Empire: Empire and Sith allies have an extra 32% Health and Potency.
 Jedi and Rebel enemies lose 32% Health and Evasion.
-Whenever an Empire ally inflicts a debuff during their turn they gain 20% Turn Meter.
-Whenever a Sith ally inflicts a debuff during their turn they recover 20% of their Max Health.
+Whenever an Empire ally inflicts a debuff during their turn, they gain 20% Turn Meter.
+Whenever a Sith ally inflicts a debuff during their turn, they recover 20% of their Max Health.

 Emperor Palpatine is, quite bluntly, overpowered, and his Leader ability is no exception.
 First, it greatly boosts Health and Potency (which increases chances of overriding a foe's Tenacity when applying detrimental effects) by a large margin for Empire and Sith allies.
 Then, Rebel and Jedi foes lose an alarming portion of their Health and Evasion.
-Finally, your Empire units will gain Turn Meter, and your Sith units Health, whenever they apply a debuff on their turn.
+Finally, your Empire units will gain Turn Meter and your Sith units Health whenever they apply a debuff on their turn.
 Note that some units, like Palpatine himself and Darth Vader, classify as both Empire and Sith, so they receive both effects when inflicting a debuff.
 Truly a fearsome Leader.

-Hopefully you're now already forming ideas for assembling your next squad.
+Hopefully, you're now already forming ideas for assembling your next squad.
 As we await the arrival of future characters and game modes, feel free to vote for your favorite Leader, and stay tuned for more Galaxy of Heroes countdowns!